 Don’t forget your heating pad or painkillers you may use for period cramps!
 Oh and your period underwear!
 And lastly, pack comfortable clothing.
 Sometimes you may get bloated while on your period and tight high-waist jeans will make your day hell.
 Some Yoga pants and loose-fitting clothing will be your best friend.

 The Journey – Long distance plane flights and car rides are an absolute tragedy while on your period, but there are ways to make the journey a little more bearable.
 On long flights, ensure that you have as many tampons or pads as you need in your carry-on luggage.
 If you do forget, don’t hesitate you ask one of the air-hostesses, I’m sure they will gladly help

 If in a car or bus, I would suggest you bring a few plastic bags, toilet paper and hand sanitizer.
 This is to ensure that wherever your vehicle may stop, you will always be prepared.
 Try use your highest absorbency pads for extra precaution, however, your Sheba pads should last you at least 4 hours.
 However if you’re a tampon user, please don’t forget to change your tampon every few hours.
+A reminder that the Sheba menstrual cups can be used for up to 12 hours or overnight.
 If you think you may forget, or if you’re a deep sleeper, set your alarm just to be on the safe side.
 Where the vehicle stops, be sure to jump out for a toilet run and check, stretch your legs and breathe in some fresh air.

 Lastly, while on your period, don’t forget to keep hydrated!
 Drink plenty of water!
-Enjoy your holidays and don’t forget to get your Sheba products at your 20% off End of Year Sale by Friday 15th of December.
+Enjoy your holidays and don’t forget to get your Sheba products!